aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/jsondataloadoptions/_index.md

 **Returns:**
 java.lang.Class<?>
-### getExactDateTimeParseFormat() {#getExactDateTimeParseFormat--}
+### getExactDateTimeParseFormat() {#getExactDateTimeParseFormat}
 ```
 public String getExactDateTimeParseFormat()
 ```

 Gets an exact format for parsing JSON date-time values while loading JSON.
-The default is **null**.
+The default is  null .

 Strings encoded using Microsoft® JSON date-time format (for example, "/Date(1224043200000)/") are always recognized as date-time values regardless of a value of this property.
 The property defines additional formats to be used while parsing date-time values from strings in the following way:

- *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat--) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String-) is **null**, the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
+ *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String) is  null , the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
- *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat--) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String-) is a non-empty string, it is used as a single additional date-time format utilizing the current culture.
+ *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String) is a non-empty string, it is used as a single additional date-time format utilizing the current culture.
- *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat--) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String-) is an empty string, no additional date-time formats are used.
+ *  When [getExactDateTimeParseFormat()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormat) / [setExactDateTimeParseFormat(java.lang.String)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormat-java.lang.String) is an empty string, no additional date-time formats are used.

 **Returns:**
 java.lang.String - An exact format for parsing JSON date-time values while loading JSON.
-### getExactDateTimeParseFormats() {#getExactDateTimeParseFormats--}
+### getExactDateTimeParseFormats() {#getExactDateTimeParseFormats}
 ```
 public Iterable getExactDateTimeParseFormats()
 ```

 Gets exact formats for parsing JSON date-time values while loading JSON.
-The default is **null**.
+The default is  null .

 Strings encoded using Microsoft® JSON date-time format (for example, "/Date(1224043200000)/") are always recognized as date-time values regardless of a value of this property.
 The property defines additional formats to be used while parsing date-time values from strings in the following way:

- *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats--) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable-) is **null**, the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
+ *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable) is  null , the ISO-8601 format and all date-time formats supported for the current, English USA, and English New Zealand cultures are used additionally in the mentioned order.
- *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats--) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable-) contains strings, they are used as additional date-time formats utilizing the current culture.
+ *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable) contains strings, they are used as additional date-time formats utilizing the current culture.
- *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats--) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable-) is empty, no additional date-time formats are used.
+ *  When [getExactDateTimeParseFormats()](../../com.aspose.words/jsondataloadoptions\#getExactDateTimeParseFormats) / [setExactDateTimeParseFormats(java.lang.Iterable)](../../com.aspose.words/jsondataloadoptions\#setExactDateTimeParseFormats-java.lang.Iterable) is empty, no additional date-time formats are used.

 **Returns:**
 java.lang.Iterable - Exact formats for parsing JSON date-time values while loading JSON.
-### getSimpleValueParseMode() {#getSimpleValueParseMode--}
+### getSimpleValueParseMode() {#getSimpleValueParseMode}
 ```
 public int getSimpleValueParseMode()
 ```